fabulous-dev/Fabulous/CONTRIBUTING.md

 ## Maintainers

-These instructions are for the maintainers of Flame.
+These instructions are for the maintainers of Fabulous.

 ### Merging a pull request